abijithraaz/ML-Binary-classification-Logistic-Regression-TF/README.md

 # ML-Binary-classification-LR
-Binary classification using Logistic Regressor using California housing dataset
+Binary classification using Logistic Regressor using California housing dataset.